CESNET/metacentrum-user-docs/docs/related/galaxy/index.md

 ### FTP Access

-RepeatExplorer's FTP server runs at `repeatexplorer-elixir.cerit-sc.cz` on `port 990` and uses the same Galaxy username and password as Galaxy itself.
+RepeatExplorer's FTP server runs at `repeatexplorer-elixir.cerit-sc.cz` on `port 990` and uses the same username and password as RepeatExplorer Galaxy itself.

 To learn how to connect to the server and import data to your history please follow the process described in the [docs](https://galaxyproject.org/ftp-upload/).